cakesofpan/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-This is a project on objects in Python.
+This is a project on Python Objects.
 More like a trivia project with one line answers